"...archaeology is not about things, it is about people."

 As you can see, the content on this page is brief.
 Please let us know if you have suggested content to add, and visit later to see how the page develops.
 Send your contributions and comments to us here.

 Jay Fancher's Letter from the Field is based on his dissertation fieldwork with the Aka of Central Africa in 2001-2002.

 Katie Schurr from Canal Winchester, Ohio was a senior in high school interested in studying archaeology when she first contacted the Society for American Archaeology seeking college and career advice.
 Katie eventually chose to attend Beloit College in Wisconsin and began her studies there in September 2006.
 Katie shares her experiences here in the hopes that it will help other students who are considering archaeology a college major or career.

 Katie's February 2007 letter

 Katie's August 2007 letter

-Field School in Chili, summer 2007
+Field School in Chile summer 2007

-Field School in Chili, #2
+Field School in Chile, #2

-Field School in Chili, #3
+Field School in Chile, #3

 Daniel Mangigian served as an intern at the Independence Living History Center Archeology Laboratory at Independence National Historical Park (Philadelphia, Pennsylvania).
 Dan is a mature student retooling for a second career.
 His internship fulfilled a requirement for his degree in History from Rowan University in New Jersey.
 Dan shares how this internship prepared him for his future career as an educator here...